awaytools/awaytools.github.io/awdformat/00-about.md

 ## Source Code

-The AWD SDK consists of a set of AWD parsers and serialisers for use in your own tools and workflows, all of which use the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) for distribution and carry no restrictions on use.
-The latest sources are always available from our [Github repository](https://github.com/awaytools/awd-sdk), and some examples of SDK utilisation can be seen in the extensions and plugins under development in our own [Away Extensions](/awayextensions) libraries.
+The AWD SDK consists of a set of AWD parsers and serialisers for use in your own tools and workflows, all of which use the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) for distribution and carry no restrictions on use.
+The latest sources are always available from our [GitHub repository](https://github.com/awaytools/awd-sdk), and some examples of SDK utilisation can be seen in the extensions and plugins under development in our own [Away Extensions](/awayextensions) libraries.